Nanofus/novel.js/README.md

 All music's and sounds' volume is dependent on the `musicVolume` and `soundVolume` attributes of `settings.soundSettings`.

+You can also use an inline tag.

 #### Sound effects

 You can play sound effects by using the `playSound` command and giving it the sound's name.

+You can also use an inline tag.

 #### Music